 We motivate students to take responsibility for and learn from their own behavior.
 As in academic areas, VOICE staff collaborate with students proactively to prevent challenges from becoming more severe problems requiring discipline.
 We are attuned to students’ challenges and collaboratively implement plans to help them adapt and learn.

-At VOICE discipline is primarily proactive: students understand the expectations and rationales for behavior.
-By connecting content to prior learning, articulating teaching points, modeling what to do (show, don’t tell), and expressing the rationale for activities (why we do it), we give students a sense of agency and purpose (what we do is important) that discourages acting out.
+At VOICE, discipline is proactive: students understand the expectations and rationales for behavior.
+By connecting content to prior learning, articulating teaching points, modeling what to do, and expressing the rationale for activities, we give students a sense of agency and purpose that discourages acting out.

-At VOICE mistakes are forgiven and transformed into learning opportunities.
+At VOICE, mistakes are forgiven and transformed into learning opportunities.
 Loving relationships, high expectations, and thoughtful procedures prevent mischief and diminish its effects on our learning community of children and adults.
-While mistakes and mischief are inevitable realities (these acts are not intended to do harm), the discipline system at VOICE helps to support a community of deep caring and thoughtfulness that precludes intentionally harmful acts of bullying and mayhem.
+While mistakes and mischief are inevitable realities, the discipline system at VOICE helps to support a community of deep caring and thoughtfulness that precludes intentionally harmful acts of bullying and mayhem.

 Parallel to increased academic and social responsibility, students enjoy greater leadership in enriching the school climate as they grow older.
 Self-monitoring, peer mediation, student initiatives in restorative justice, and independent projects on values demonstrate students’ ownership of their community’s discipline and learning environment.

-At VOICE every adult and child engages in the never-ending quest of getting better.
+At VOICE, every adult and child engages in the never-ending quest of getting better.
 For example, grade level and subject teams collaboratively adapt published curriculum to deliver high quality lessons daily.
 Planning these lessons is only the beginning of the learning process for teachers and students.
-Teacher teams assess the effectiveness of each lesson by analyzing student achievement data and decide which lessons need to be retaught (and how) so that every child learns.
+Teacher teams assess the effectiveness of each lesson by analyzing student achievement data and deciding which lessons need to be retaught (and how) so that every child learns.
 When a teacher comes back to the class to try a lesson again, the repeated attempt is a lesson in itself for the children.
-Students internalize these attitudes and behaviors of their teachers as they develop their own love for the process of learning: music rehearsal leads to skillful performance (practicing a passage until the rhythm is accurate); scientific experimentation enables discovery (mistakes guide the process of elimination in testing a theory); daily writing practice yields published pieces (multiple drafts lead to richer writing); daily independent reading improves reading skills (reading daily continues to transform us while at the same time reinforcing who we are).
+Students internalize the attitudes and behaviors of their teachers as they develop their own love for the process of learning: music rehearsal leads to skillful performance (practicing a passage until the rhythm is accurate); scientific experimentation enables discovery (mistakes guide the process of elimination in testing a theory); daily writing practice yields published pieces (multiple drafts lead to richer writing); and daily independent reading improves reading skills.